Filename99/GarfelfsGuideAssets/README.md

 # Garfelf's Guide Assets
-A library of every single texture and sound from the Garfelf's Guide series by CubeMasterPro, as well as fan-made deviations.
+A library of every single texture and sound (with transcripts) from the Garfelf's Guide series by CubeMasterPro, as well as fan-made deviations.

 ## Features: